MarcelWalk/StatiqBlog/input/posts/review-elgato-wave.md

 - Streaming
 ---

+# Elgato Wave:1 - Should You Buy It?

 ## Intro
 Since I have tested the Yeti microphone from Blue and wasn't really satisfied with the results, I was very curious if the Wave 1 could deliver better results.
 If you want to know more why the Yeti wasn't a fit for me [here](https://zealous-mcnulty-e9d3f7.netlify.app/posts/review-blue-yeti) is the review.